johnrbrooks/Sudoku-Game/README.md

 ### JS (Main Functionality)
 1. Array creation for Sudoku Puzzles and Solutions
-2. Variable selections for all DOM elements (Possibly utilize JQuery..)
+2. Variable selections for all DOM elements
-3. Generation of gameboard on page load **AND** when a user selects a different level of puzzle
+3. Generation of gameboard on level select **AND** when a user selects a different level of puzzle
 4. Ensure that game win tests are checking against the proper solution array
 5. Ensure all gameboard tiles that should be are accessible
 6. Ensure number buttons allow the user to input the specified number into the selected tile